snitchbcc/articles/2020/12/very-touchy-geopolitical-issues.md

   - political
 ---

 *This article deals with very touchy geopolitical issues!
 If this offends you, make sure you tell everyone you know about it, that’ll show us.
-Send all hate** mail to* *aurame@snitchbcc.com**.*
+Send all hate mail to [aurame@snitchbcc.com](mailto:aurame@snitchbcc.com).*

 Happy that despite their differences they could still agree on some issues, the United States, Israel, and Saudi Arabia have reportedly achieved a deeper understanding and appreciation for one another after finding common ground on how dead an Iranian nuclear physicist should be.